 The various sedation dentistry options available

 If you have dental anxiety, you fully understand how difficult it is to keep your dental phobias in check.
 With our team at Portland Dental, we can assist you in making your visits to the dental chair a more positive experience every time you visit.
 Drs.
-Gerald Fujii, Kaveendra Ranasinghe, and Cameron Schwab work with patients to help select a method of sedation that can assist in reducing patients who might be nervous about upcoming dental appointments.
+Kaveendra Ranasinghe and Cameron Schwab work with patients to help select a method of sedation that can assist in reducing patients who might be nervous about upcoming dental appointments.

 What is sedation dentistry?

 Our team describes sedation dentistry as a way of reducing anxiety for patients who may have dental phobias.
 It encompasses several different methods of sedation, including the following: